speedy-net/speedy-net/README.md

 To run all tests locally, run:

     ./manage_all_sites.sh test

+To run all tests locally with deprecation warnings, run:

+    ./manage_all_sites_with_deprecation_warnings.sh test

 ## How to make and compile all messages for translation (To Hebrew):